christopherAlberts/System-Monitor/README.md

 # CppND-System-Monitor

-This project was part of Udacity's C++ Nano Degree program which I did.
+This project was part of the Udacity's C++ Nano Degree program which I did.

 ![System Monitor](images/monitor.png)